Claire Dearing: Sexism allegations

 Meredith Woerner of the Los Angeles Times wrote: "For a boss at a massive corporation, Claire commands remarkably little respect.
 All the other characters are pretty keen to tell Claire to lighten up, correct her, or just make her look like a joyless, compassionless drone".
 Devin Faraci of Birth.Movies.Death stated that the film treats Claire as "a broken person simply because she has a dedication to her job and doesn’t want kids".
 He noted how Claire's nephews want to hang out with Owen after she rescues him from the Dimorphodon: "It's like the kids are speaking for the filmmaker — no matter how cool Claire gets, Owen is always cooler because he's a tough man".

-In response to the sexism allegations, Trevorrow said: "I don't feel that we need to surrender a woman's femininity in order for her to be a badass action hero.
-That was something I was interested in.
-I feel like I’ve seen a lot of women who are made to look very masculine and tough — and that's awesome too.
-But this felt like someplace I could go that might actually be new in how retro it is.
-So we embraced it."
+According to Simon Abrams of The Hollywood Reporter, Claire "repeatedly proves that she's smart enough to know how Jurassic World is run, but she only really vindicates herself — from the filmmakers' chauvinist perspective — when she proves that she can keep up with Owen in the running and fighting department."

 Claims of sexism extended to Claire's use of high heels, seen as non-ideal footwear for running from dinosaurs.
 Howard defended the heels, stating: "This character needed to seem ill-equipped to be in the jungle.
 She was somebody who looks like she belongs in a corporate environment for a reason because she was someone who was disconnected from the animals and disconnected from that reality and disconnected from herself.
 She doesn't at all expect that she's going to be tromping through the jungle."
 In Fallen Kingdom, Claire briefly wears high heels early in the film while at the DPG office, before switching to boots for the island rescue mission.
 As originally written, she was supposed to wear sneakers during the office scene, but Howard objected.